Automotive X Prize: Shakedown stages

-The first three stages will be a "shake-down" period and performance in these stages will not count to final scores.
-The first step of the competition will be the review of technical reports, technical inspection of the vehicles and performance testing of safety elements to eliminate unsafe vehicles.
+The first three stages are intended to be a "shake-down" period and performance in these stages do not count to final scores.
+The first step of the competition is the review of technical reports, technical inspection of the vehicles and performance testing of safety elements to eliminate unsafe vehicles.
 The two-week shakedown took place at the Michigan International Speedway, from 26 April to 7 May 2010.

 Those that pass the initial technical and safety inspections and tests will participate in the remaining competition events.
 These include stage races, additional active safety performance tests and a dynamometer test.

 Knockout stage

-The next stage will be a "knockout" qualifying event.
+The next stage is a "knockout" qualifying event.
 To advance, vehicles must pass active safety performance tests, meet acceptable emission levels and demonstrate at least 67 MPGe on a test track.
 These were held at the Michigan International Speedway from 20 to 29 June 2010.
 After this stage, only 15 vehicles from 12 teams remained in the competition.

 Finals stage

-The final stages will determine the winning teams.
-To complete the race successfully, vehicles must maintain a minimum average speed (maximum allowable time) while meeting PIAXP requirements for fuel economy (90 MPGe) and emissions.
-The finals also include a tie breaking race; the vehicle with the best overall time while still meeting requirements will take the purse.
-The final stages are scheduled for 19–30 July 2010 at the Michigan International Speedway.
+The winning teams were determined in the final stage.
+To successfully complete the race, the vehicles had to maintain a minimum average speed (maximum time allowed) while meeting the PIAXP requirements for fuel consumption (90 MPGe) and emissions.
+The requirement was that the vehicle with the best overall time that met the requirements would win the final race.
+The final round took place from 19 to 30 July 2010 at the Michigan International Speedway.
+As only Edison2 remained in the mainstream class and only X-Tracer in the tandem class, no more runs took place there.
+Only in the side-by-side class was there a final race and the last five competitors were pitted against each other.
+Aptera dropped out due to technical problems and ZAP ran out of battery.
+Only Raceabout, LiIon-Motors and TW4XP (TWIKE4) crossed the finish line in the final race.
+After deducting penalty points, LiIon Motors was awarded the win in the side-by-side class.